The Ritz Hotel, London

-The Ritz London is a Grade II listed 5-star hotel in Piccadilly, London, England.
+The Ritz London is a 5-star luxury hotel at 150 Piccadilly in London, England.
 A symbol of high society and luxury, the hotel is one of the world's most prestigious and best known.
 The Ritz has become so associated with luxury and elegance that the word "ritzy" has entered the English language to denote something that is ostentatiously stylish, fancy, or fashionable.

 The hotel was opened by Swiss hotelier César Ritz in 1906, eight years after he established the Hôtel Ritz Paris.
 It began to gain popularity towards the end of World War I, with politicians, socialites, writers and actors in particular.
-David Lloyd George held a number of secret meetings at the Ritz in the latter half of the war, and it was at the Ritz that he made the decision to intervene on behalf of Greece against Turkey.
+David Lloyd George held a number of secret meetings at the Ritz during the latter half of the war, and it was at the Ritz that he made the decision to intervene on behalf of Greece against the Ottoman Empire.
 Noël Coward was a notable diner at the Ritz in the 1920s and 1930s.

 Owned by the Bracewell Smith family until 1976, David and Frederick Barclay purchased the hotel for £80 million in 1995.
 They spent eight years and £40 million restoring it to its former grandeur.
 In 2002, it became the first hotel to receive a Royal warrant from the Prince of Wales for its banquet and catering services.
-In 2020, it was sold to a Qatari investor.
+In 2020, it was sold to a Qatari investor, under a cloud of family tension.